Countly/countly-sdk-ios/README.md

 }
 </pre>

-Note: If your project uses automatic reference counting (ARC), you should disable it for the sources `Countly_OpenUDID.m` and `Countly.m`:
+Note: If your project uses automatic reference counting (ARC), you should disable it for the sources `Countly.m`, `Countly_OpenUDID.m` and `CountlyDB.m`:

 1. Select your project
 2. Select the **Build Phases** tab